 The 2021 Chamber Music Conference will take place at Bennington College in Bennington, Vermont.
 In 2022, the Conference will move to its new home, Colgate University in Hamilton, New York.

-free playing, in a historic and verdant New England setting at the foot of the Green Mountains.
-At the same time, it supports new chamber music composition and performance through a vibrant program of composer residencies.
+The Conference enables committed chamber musicians to learn and grow, by offering outstanding chamber music coaching, faculty concerts and seminars, and opportunities for spontaneous free playing, in a beautiful setting.
+At the same time, it supports new chamber music composition and performance through the Composers’ Forum, a vibrant program of composer residencies.
 This combination of features creates a unique and exhilarating musical immersion.

 The Conference runs for four weeks in July and August.
 Most participants attend for one or two weeks.
-Conference participants comprise amateur musicians who range in age and ability, and who play strings (violin, viola, cello, and double bass), woodwinds (flute, oboe, clarinet, bassoon, and horn), piano, voice, and harp.
+Conference participants comprise amateur musicians who range in age and ability, and who play strings (violin, viola, cello, and double bass), woodwinds (flute, oboe, clarinet, bassoon, and horn), and piano.
 All participants share a passion for chamber music and the desire for an intensive and rewarding learning experience.

 At the Conference, the coaching program and concert series feature a tremendous diversity of music, from the Classical period to the present.
 In addition to the core string quartet and wind quintet repertoire, the Conference explores works for many combinations of piano, woodwinds, and strings.
 Participants are encouraged to submit repertoire requests in advance of the Conference.

 The Composers' Forum involves both faculty and participants in contemporary music.
 The Conference appoints composers for week-long residencies as Composers-in-Residence and commissions new works that participants and faculty study and perform.
 The 2022 season will feature four new large-scale chamber works, commissioned for the 75th anniversary of the Conference.
 During each week of the Conference, one of the commissioned composers will be in residence and his or her commissioned work will be premiered on the faculty concert series.